Data collection for usability research

 Taking notes in usability tests

-Anyone who has ever conducted a usability evaluation of a website, software application, or consumer product, knows that human behavior research often produces reams of data that can take significant time to analyze.
+Anyone who has ever conducted a usability evaluation of a web site, software application, or consumer product, knows that human behaviour research often produces reams of data that can take significant time to analyse.
 To be productive, researchers must organize and reduce these data so that they can quickly perform their analysis and proceed with improving the product.

 How to define behaviours and collect data in usability tests